Skip to main content

 VACUUM FULL "JobOccurrences";

-Warning: VACUUM FULL locks the table.
+VACUUM FULL locks the table.
 For large tables, use regular VACUUM instead.

 Batch Deletion (Large Tables)